-In my new business development role, the question “Should I hire an SEO company?” comes up more frequently than I expected.
+In a business development role, the question “Should I hire an SEO company?” comes up more frequently than I expect.
 And the answer isn’t always yes.
 Not every company should hire Seer, or perhaps any SEO company at all.
 Many aren’t ready to bring one on board.

 It’s essential that needs and services match.

 With that said, below are ten qualifiers to consider when determining if it’s the right time and fit for a partnership.